walalaph/QA-Interview-Testing/readme.md

 4. Complete job ```POST /done```

 ##### Deliverable
-1. Test Plan in this Splint
+1. Test Case for Frontend to cover all possible case
-2. Test Case for Frontend to cover all possible case
+2. Script of Automated Rest API testing with ROBOT Framework, and instruction to run your script
-3. Script of Automated Rest API testing with ROBOT Framework, and instruction to run your script
+3. Test Plan for testing both Frontend and Backend

 #### Appendix